 The Court released Aksakoğlu on probation at the first hearing held on 24 June 2019.

-The fourth hearing of the Gezi case will be held on 24 and 25 December 2019.
+The fourth hearing of the Gezi case held on 24 and 25 December 2019.

 On 16 November 2018, 13 human rights defenders and academics were taken into custody while their homes were being raided.
 According to the statement released by the Istanbul Security Governorate, these individuals were detained for allegedly “organizing and financing” the 2013 Gezi protests and for “acting in a hierarchical order with businessperson Osman Kavala,” who at the time had already spent more than one year without an indictment in prison.